leaflet-extras/RTree/README.md

 - An array of matched features.

 ###Usage:
-- Search a 10x10 area that starts at position 10x10 (these are all equivilent):
+- Search a 10x10 area that starts at position 10x10 (these are all equivalent):
 - `var myObjects1 = myRTree.bbox([[10,10],[20,20]]);`
 - `var myObjects2 = myRTree.bbox([[10,10],[20,20]]);`
 - `var myObjects3 = myRTree.bbox([10,10],[20,20]);`